-Only for the Adult Education field: The proposal comprises the necessary measures to facilitate the validation of non-formal and informal learning and its permeability with formal education pathways.
+Only for the Adult Education field: The expert should verify that the proposal comprises the necessary measures to facilitate the validation of non-formal and informal learning and its permeability with formal education pathways.
 Recommended EU recognition tool for adult education staff: Europass.

-If the proposal provides for long-term teaching, training or learning activities of staff, it should describe the measures put in place for ensuring the quality of the mobility activities, comprising 1) preparation including linguistic and subject preparation before and during the mobility and 2) support to and monitoring of participants during their mobility by the sending and/or hosting organisation.
+If the proposal provides for long-term teaching, training or learning activities of staff, the expert should look for a description of the measures put in place for ensuring the quality of the mobility activities, comprising 1) preparation including linguistic and subject preparation before and during the mobility and 2) support to and monitoring of participants during their mobility by the sending and/or hosting organisation.

-Only for the School Education field: The proposal clearly describes how the learning outcomes of participating pupils and school staff will be recognised/validated within the context of the school and the curriculum.
+Only for the School Education field: The expert should verify that the proposal clearly describes how the learning outcomes of participating pupils and school staff will be recognised/validated within the context of the school and the curriculum.
 Recommended EU recognition tool for school education staff and pupils: Europass.